meemimos/CountData/README.md

 # CountData
+>Assignment01, Java

-simply it count words and character from the given sentences.
+Simply it count words and characters from the given sentence.